Roroshi7/Portfolio/README.md

 ### Show your support

 If you like this project, please ⭐ the repository and share it!
 You can fork this repo to modify and make changes of your own.
-Please give proper credit by linking back to [RoshanShiroorkar](https://github.com/roshanshiroorkar/portfolio).
-Thanks!
+Please give proper credit to [Soumyajit4419](https://github.com/soumyajit4419) as the original creator.